Course Title: Case Studies in Data Science

 This course has no hurdle requirements.

-The assessment for this course comprises individual and group assignments, presentations and peer reviews, tests and a formal examination.
+The assessment for this course comprises individual and group assignments, presentations and peer reviews, and formative quizzes.

 Each of the assessment items requires you to demonstrate your knowledge of theoretical concepts, including application to new industry relevant situations.
 Additionally, the assignments require you to research a given scenario/problem, analyse it based on a professional framework, evaluate solutions, apply relevant standards, and create a professional report.
 Peer review will involve written feedback on the report(s) written by other teams.
 The weekly assessments may involve analysis of case studies, group discussion with a moderator who gives feedback on communication dynamics, debates, role-play scenarios and short tests.

-Assessment 1: Fortnightly assessments: There will be five small written individual assessment tasks during the semester.
+Assessment 1: Fortnightly assessments: There will be three small written individual assessment tasks during the semester.

-Assessment Task 2: Work integrated learning project: This project will be undertaken in teams and involve applying relevant standards, ethical and social considerations to the analysis of a scenario of data science practice in industry, and communicating effectively through written technical reports and oral presentations.
+Assessment Task 2: Work integrated learning project: This project will be undertaken in teams and involve applying relevant standards, ethical and social considerations to the analysis of a scenario of data science practice in industry, and communicating effectively through written technical reports, oral presentations, and peer review.

 This assessment task supports CLOs 1,2,3,4,5